• Nov 21, 2025

 • Professional licenses: For businesses in certain professions, it means verifying the credentials and licenses of key personnel may be necessary.

-This involves screening companies and their beneficiaries against sanctions lists, global watchlists, PEP lists, adverse media, and other similar sources.
+This involves screening companies and their beneficiaries, directors, and representatives against sanctions lists, global watchlists, PEP lists, adverse media, and other similar sources.

 According to FATF’s February 2025 updates, financial institutions need to ensure payment transparency by implementing strict controls to prevent misuse of payment systems for illicit financial activities.